jacobkap/crimebythenumbers/docs/graphing-2.md

 ## Pretty Graphs

 What's next for these graphs?
 You'll likely want to add labels for the axes and the title.
-We went over how to do this in Section \@ref{time-series-plots} so please refer to that for more info.
+We went over how to do this in Section \@ref(time-series-plots) so please refer to that for more info.
 Also, check out `ggplot2`'s [website](https://ggplot2.tidyverse.org/reference/index.html#section-scales) to see more on this very versatile package.
 As I've said all chapter, a lot of this is going to be personal taste so please spend some time exploring the package and changing the appearance of the graph to learn what looks right to you.

 ### Themes